 ABOUT THIS REPORT

 Scope of the Report

 TABLE OF CONTENTS

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The LED lighting market is valued at USD 58.91 billion in 2018 and is expected to reach USD 127.97 billion by 2024, with a CAGR of 13.75% during the forecast period (2020 - 2025).
+The LED lighting market is expected to register a CAGR of 14.25 % during the forecast period (2020 - 2025).
 By transitioning to energy-efficient LEDs, an estimated savings of USD 18 billion in electricity costs can be achieved.
 Furthermore, more than 160 million metric tons of carbon dioxide emissions can be avoided every year.

 Lighting accounts for nearly 10% of electricity usage in households and 18–40% of commercial premises.
 There is a growing need for energy saving across the globe, which is creating scope for the market.
 It is expected that the transition to energy-efficient lighting would reduce the global electricity demand for lighting by 30-40% in 2030.

 Countries across the globe are widely adopting LED lighting.
 For instance, New York planned to replace 250,000 streetlights with LEDs, which was to be followed by the replacement of decorative lights in the urban areas.
 Barcelona (Spain) deployed more than 3,000 smart streetlights based on LED technology, which gathers information about pollution, humidity, noise, and the overall environment.

 Moreover, the U.S. Department of Energy (DOE) anticipates that, by 2020, more than 75% of the outdoor luminaire shipments will be light-emitting diodes (LEDs).
 Moreover, assuming the efficacy of LED luminaires surges an additional 50% over current levels by 2020, as the DOE predicted, the outdoor lighting fixtures would be designed with even smaller and sleeker footprints.